openwrt-zipit/homepage/index.markdown

 There is also a line `option disabled 1` that you will need to comment out or delete in order to enable the wifi.

+If you have more than one ZipIt then you'll want to change the value of `option macaddr` to a unique hardware MAC address as well.
+You can read the correct uniquely assigned MAC address for your ZipIt by looking under the battery cover.

 #### Network (IP) config

 If you are using DHCP the default `option proto dhcp` setting in `/etc/config/network` can be left alone.